BioDisco: Multi-agent hypothesis generation with dual-mode evidence, iterative feedback and temporal evaluation: Paired Comparison Models

 Paired comparison models were fitted using the R package \texttt{BradleyTerry2} \citep{bradleyterry2}, with quasi-variance approximations computed using \texttt{qvcalc} \citep{qvcalc}.
 The Bradley--Terry model \citep{Bradley1952} is given by

-where $i$ and $j$ denote `players' or LLM agents, $\beta_i$ is the ability score (on the logit-scale) of the $i$th LLM system and $\alpha$ is a `home advantage' parameter, estimating the possible order effect bias, assuming the hypothesis of $i$ is presented to the evaluator first in the pair.
+where $i$ and $j$ denote `players' or LLM configurations, $\beta_i$ is the \emph{ability score} of the $i$\textsuperscript{th} LLM system and $\alpha$ is a `home advantage' parameter, estimating the possible order effect bias, with $z_{ij}=1$ if the hypothesis of $i$ is presented to the evaluator first in the pair, and $z_{ij}=-1$ otherwise.

-For our model, ties were treated as half wins to each player.
+For our model, ties were awarded as half wins to each player.
 An extension of the Bradley--Terry model that explicitly supports ties, the \cite{Davidson1970} model, was also fitted separately, but yielded very similar results (not presented here).

-The Bradley--Terry model parameter estimates $\hat\alpha$ are given in Table~\ref{tab:alpha} and suggest a statistically significant order bias for Novelty and Verifiability evaluations (in favour of the item appearing first in the comparisons) but there is not enough evidence to indicate such an effect exists in Relevance or Significance comparisons at the 5\% level of significance.

 Quasi-variances \citep{Firth2004} aim to minimize the squared loss

 where $q_i$ is the quasi-variance of player $i$ and $v_{ij}$ is the covariance term (i.e. off-diagonal entries between players $i$ and $j$.
 The package \texttt{qvcalc} returns relative errors as a measure of the quality of this approximation: the distribution of relative errors is given in Figure~\ref{fig:beeswarm} as a beeswarm plot \citep{Selby2020} and appear to be mostly acceptable.